 The SBA does not have any grant programs to start a business.
-Beware of the common myth that there is a lot of "free government grant money" for start-ups.
+Beware of the myth that there is a lot of "free government grant money" for start-ups.

-Most businesses don't start with bank loans or venture capital.
-Most actually start with a combination of personal resources, "bootstrapping," and help from family and friends.
+Most businesses start with a combination of personal resources, "bootstrapping," and help from family and friends.
 Only a small number of start-ups begin with a bank loan, and even less start with venture capital.
 If you have little cash or personal assets and bad personal credit, bank loans are not an immediate option.
 Your first step may be to recruit an equity partner ("angel") or a cosigner.
 Creative and determined entrepreneurs routinely start businesses without bank loans.

-Bank loans (and SBA guaranteed loans) generally require the following:
+Bank loans (and SBA guaranteed loans) generally require:

-- A written business plan or loan proposal. - Investment of your own money (usually 10 to 30 percent of the loan amount). - Enough assets to collateralize the loan (usually 1 to 2 times the loan). - Good character and personal credit. - Personal guarantee (your personal assets will be at risk).
+- A written business plan or loan proposal. - Investment of your own money (usually 10-30% of the loan amount). - Enough assets to collateralize the loan (usually 1 to 2 times the loan). - Good character and personal credit. - Personal guarantee (your personal assets will be at risk).

 Bootstrapping limits your dependence on banks and other forms of financing.
-Some examples:
+Here are some bootstrapping examples: